How Do AI Detectors Work: Everything You Need to Know

 Can Plagiarism Checkers Detect AI-Generated Content

 While the plagiarism checker’s job is not to detect AI-generated content, there are some occasional times when the two overlap.
-Why would this happen?

-Believe it or not, some AI language models have provided plagiarised content as an output.
 It might not be intentional, but AI tools can accidentally copy phrases from another source on the internet.

 This is another red flag for passing off AI-generated content as your own.
 Writers should be extra vigilant to run their content through a plagiarism checker as well.